 In the 21st century, masks were mostly used for parties and entertainment purposes.

-However, a quick look into African history reveals more consequential purposes for the uses of masks.
+However, a quick look into African history reveals more consequential purposes for the uses of face masks.
 Masks were used in important rituals for ancestral worship, funeral practices, ensuring fruitful agricultural harvests and portraying various cultural myths.
 In the past, masking was often dictated by cultural beliefs and practices that varied from tribe to tribe.
 For instance, the Baule people are cultural farmers from the Ivory Coast in West Africa.
-They use masks in a daylong festival of dancing and celebration called goli.
+They use face masks in a daylong festival of dancing and celebration called goli.
 The tradition was developed in 1910 after adapting it from neighbouring cultures.
 Similarly, the Dan people from around the Ivory Coast are known for their intricately carved wooden masks in the shape of human faces.
 Within the Dan culture, the masks are believed to be inhabited or powered by supernatural spirit forces called gle, and they are sacred objects used for protection and communication with the spirit world.
 Today these traditional masks are used as decorative pieces of art.

 African masks have been an inspiration for renown artists as well as being documented in art history.
 Pictured below is Man Ray Kiki with an African mask that was featured in French Vogue in 1962.
 The picture illustrates the contrast between various aspects of life such as the modern world and traditional life.
-The great Picasso was inspired by African masks.
+The great Picasso was inspired by African face masks.
 He drew inspiration from the shapes, lines and angles of African masks that has since been described by curators as a spiritual awakening.
 In turn, other European modernist artists including Constantin Brancusi , Amedeo Modigliani , Paul Klee and more were also significantly influenced by African art work.

 Face Masks Today